 This report provides initial estimates of the economic impact of the suite of Coronavirus response legislation passed in March and April 2020.
-While the results reported here are necessarily preliminary, given the lack of key economic indicators available at this time and the short timeframe of analysis, it is clear that the immediate and extraordinary actions taken by the Administration and the Congress to mitigate the negative impacts of the pandemic on the economy and consumers have been successful at keeping businesses afloat and money in Americans' pockets.
+While the results reported here remain preliminary, it is clear that the immediate and extraordinary actions taken by the Administration and the Congress to mitigate the negative impacts of the pandemic on the economy and consumers have been successful at keeping businesses afloat and money in Americans' pockets.
 These actions, coupled with a historically strong economy prior to COVID-19, have allowed millions of Americans to maintain consumer spending and ties to their workplace.

-Moreover, surges of liquidity and income replacement targeted to the most vulnerable income groups through economic impact payments have greatly mitigated what was on pace to become the largest macroeconomic contraction since the Great Depression, increasing disposable income by 10.7 percent since February.
-Small business bankruptcy levels for April and May remain lower than what were observed earlier this year, suggesting that relief measures may have played an important role in staving off business failures.
+Moreover, surges of liquidity and income replacement through Economic Impact Payments have greatly mitigated what was on pace to become the largest macroeconomic contraction since the Great Depression, increasing disposable income by nearly 4 percent since February.
+Small business bankruptcy levels for September remain far lower than what we would expect from the economic shock experienced, suggesting that relief measures may have played an important role in staving off business failures.